To be eligible for a Gilman Scholarship, an applicant msut be:

 - Be receiving a Federal Pell Grant or provide proof that will be receiving a Pell Grant at the time of application or during the term of study abroad.

-- Update as of January 2018: The U.S. Department of States has replaced Travel Warnings and Travel Alerts with a Travel Advisory for each country of the world.
+- The U.S. Department of State has a Travel Advisory that lists the levels for each country of the world.
 Students are eligible to apply for programs in countries that have Level 1 and Level 2 Travel Advisories.
 For more information about the revised travel policy, please go to the USA Study Abroad website or Travel.State.gov.

 The Gilman Scholarship has a campus process.
 Therefore, you need to be aware of two deadlines: a campus deadline and a national deadline.
 The campus deadline is early March for summer/fall/academic year programs and early October for winter/spring programs and the national deadlines fall about 1 week after the campus deadlines.
 Applications must be submitted online by the campus deadline and do require online certifications from a study abroad advisor and a financial aid advisor.
 The application process is lengthy and requires many months of preparation.